 In Zambia we travelled with a Sightsavers-supported surgeon, Mr Ndelala.
 He visits isolated communities, screens villagers for trachoma and provides sight-saving surgery to those in desperate pain.
 He also distributes the antibiotics that will help eventually wipe this cruel disease off the map.

 After Nalukena received her treatment, her father, Likwathi, told us: “If we wipe out trachoma, the nation will benefit, because it will have an educated generation who can go to school and then go to work.
 I would like my daughter to be doctor.”

-This Christmas, you can make history.
+This winter, you can make history.
 Will you give a gift today and take us one step closer to eliminating trachoma forever?
 Together we can eliminate the disease by 2025, and create a world where no child has to go blind in agony from trachoma.
 With your help, the end is in sight.